Introduction:

 And the church was standing strong.

-And then what happened in Acts chapter 5 and chapter 6?
+And then what happened in Acts chapter five and chapter six?

 All the problems came from within the church.